xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 ~~~

 Fingering and some notations are actually work of my teacher.
 She enhanced
-the one that I have randomly downloaded from the internet and printed.
+the one that I have randomly downloaded from the internet and brought with me to the lesson.
 Then I have learned that typesetting music can be as complex as with text.
 When they are preparing a book with sheet music, editors
 usually have to think hard to use current notation to express the piece
 in "the right way", whatever that in particular context means.

-Also, the funny thing is that quite a lot of notation in this piece is somewhat
+Another funny thing is that quite a lot of notation in this transcription is somewhat
 redundant once you know that it is [baroque][wiki:Baroque_music].
 For example
-lots of [legato][wiki:Legato] annotations could have been left out as legato
+most of slurs could have been left out as [legato][wiki:Legato]
-was implied over [steps and skips][wiki:Steps_and_skips] in baroque music (and
+was implied over [steps and skips][wiki:Steps_and_skips] in music from that era (and
-probably would not be used in original notation).
-On the other hand, music
+probably would not be used in the original).
+Nevertheless, music
-notations are made to be convenient for reading… so some extra notations can
+notations are made to be convenient for reading… so some extra symbols can
 become handy to remind someone who does not happen to know this.
 And also with
 annotation being more explicit it is much easier to interpret the music with
 computer.